Best Manta Ray Diving in the World - Bluewater Dive Travel

 6. Raja Ampat, Indonesia

-The whole country of Indonesia has been a manta ray sanctuary for some years now.
-In 2015, a manta ray nursery was discovered in Wayag, and last year, a new group of mantas was discovered in the remote island of Palu.
+Indonesia has been a manta ray sanctuary for some years now.
+In 2015, a nursery was discovered in Wayag, and last year, a new group of mantas was discovered on the remote island of Palu.

 The reef mantas at Raja Ampat are distinct from mantas in other areas, as they are dark both on their undersides and on top, which is why they’re called Black Mantas.
 When there’s an abundance of plankton in Raja Ampat’s waters, Black Mantas can even be seen leaping above the water’s surface, taking their ballet into the air and then belly-flopping gracefully.

-Raja Ampat is also home to Giant Oceanic Mantas, although they are fewer here than reef mantas.
+Raja Ampat is also home to Giant Oceanic Mantas, although there are fewer here than reef mantas.

 Best Manta Ray Diving Best Manta Ray Diving